2008 Delaware gubernatorial election

-The 2008 Delaware gubernatorial election took place on November 4, 2008, coinciding with the United States presidential election.
-Democratic state Treasurer Jack Markell defeated Republican Bill Lee in a landslide, succeeding incumbent Ruth Ann Minner, also a Democrat, who was prevented from running for a third term.
+The 2008 Delaware gubernatorial election was held on November 4, 2008, to elect the governor of Delaware.
+Democratic state treasurer Jack Markell defeated Republican former justice Bill Lee.
+Markell succeeded Democratic incumbent Ruth Ann Minner who was ineligible to seek a third term.

 As of 2008, Democrats had controlled the Delaware governorship for 16 years.
-In an upset, state Treasurer Jack Markell defeated Lieutenant Governor John Carney by 51% to 49% for the Democratic nomination on September 9.
-Carney was considered the favorite.
-The Republican nominee was former state Superior Court Judge Bill Lee, defeating airline pilot Michael Protrack.
+In an upset, state treasurer Markell defeated lieutenant governor John Carney 51%–49% for the Democratic nomination on September 9, when Carney was considered the favorite.
+The Republican nominee was former state Superior Court Judge Bill Lee, who defeated pilot Michael Protrack.
 Lee was the Republican nominee for governor in 2004, and lost to Minner by a narrow margin.

-The race received more attention with the potential elevation of U.S. Senator Joe Biden as Barack Obama's choice as his Vice President of the United States.
-Election of a Republican governor would assist the party by proxy gaining an additional seat in the US Senate.
-Biden resigned his seat in the United States Senate on January 15, 2009, and Ted Kaufman was appointed by Governor Minner to the vacant seat.
-Kaufman had previously served as Senator Biden's Chief of Staff during his tenure in the United States Senate.
+The race received more attention with the potential elevation of U.S. senator Joe Biden as Barack Obama's choice as his vice presidential nominee.